apisnetworks/apiscp-docs/docs/admin/Apache.md

 ### Stacking domains and subdomains as separate accounts

+Note: this is automatically negotiated as of v3.2.20.
+This section is retained for reference.
+See also: [An In-Depth Discussion of Virtual Host Matching](https://httpd.apache.org/docs/current/vhosts/details.html).

 Given *domain.com* and *sub.domain.com* as 2 separate accounts with *domain.com* assigned site10 and *sub.domain.com* assigned site12, when configuration is compiled into a single file, `/etc/httpd/conf/virtual-httpd-built`, the domain/subdomain configuration for *domain.com* will take precedence as it is lexicographically lower.

 Configuration for site12 will not show as the [ServerAlias](https://httpd.apache.org/docs/2.4/vhosts/name-based.html) setting, \*.domain.com matches first.
 A quick fix is to relocate `site12` configuration to higher priority by renaming such that it is ordered before `site10`.